fishhack66/PAL-1-Stuff/README.md

 Code (mainly BASIC, but eventually some ML) for the PAL-1, microKIM, and KIM-1 6502 computers.

 ### NEW assembly/debugging utilities for the PAL-1 in the Utilities folder:
-a 6502 disassembler, a memory dumper with hex and ASCII output, plus a little register display program.
+the Woz/Baum 6502 disassembler for KIM, a memory dumper with hex and ASCII output, plus a little register display program.
 See the README.md there for details.

 NOTE: ---> If your version of Tiny Basic loads other than at $0200 (e.g. at $2000, or $2100, or elsewhere), you will need to change the variables for the 'PEEK' and 'POKE' locations in some of these programs.
 Tom Pitmann's original manual for the KIM-1 version of Tiny Basic says that the routines lie 20 and 24 bytes, respectively, after the beginning of the TB program.
 Eg., TB loads at $0200, routines are at 532 and 536 (decimal); or starts at $2100, 8468 and 8472.
 FWIW, I use [Jim McClanahan's port of TB for the PAL-1](https://github.com/w4jbm/PAL-1-6502-SBC) that loads to $0200, and a higher-loading KIM version ported by Nils Andretti that loads at $2000, but the main code starts at $2100.